reitcircles/cportal-sc/src/mint68/README.md

 ## About

-This project implements a minting policy which explores a basic implementation of CIP 68 (see refrence [1]).
+This project implements a minting policy which explores the basics of CIP 68 (see refrence [1]).

 The main objective is to use this example as a guide to construct an efficient work-flow involving on-chain and off-chain code, as well as (in the near future) testing and optimization.